Resinchem/Matrix-Clock-ESP32/docs/README.md

 _Pixel Postions.pdf_ - Shows where the display zones are for the different display modes

+_TimeZones.md_ - List of POSIX values for various time zones (current as of publication time)

 The remaining three .jpg files are simply larger versions of wiring diagrams from the written blog article.
 They are **_not_** meant to be complete build instructions.
 The written guide should be used as it contains much more information, including:

 - Step-by-step instructions for building the matrix, controller(s) and control box